 Federal Pell Grant is the largest federal grant program, offered to students with high need who are seeking their first undergraduate degree.
-Eligibility is determined by the federal processor.
-Approximately $555 to $5,550 per academic year for full-time enrollment.
+Eligibility is determined by the federal processor with amounts varying based on EFC and enrollment.
 Once a student completes the requirements for their first degree, they are no longer eligible to receive a Pell Grant, regardless of when they choose to graduate.

 Effective July 1, 2012, you can receive the Federal Pell Grant for no more than 12 semesters or the equivalent.